Parth-Vader/Scrapy-BenchCLI/README.md

 * Follows a real-world scenario where various information of the books is extracted, and stored in a `.csv` file.
 * Has a `--long` option for perfoming more than one iteration of spider to improve the precision.
 * Has a `--only_results` option for viewing the results only.
+* A micro benchmark that tests LinkExtractor() function by extracting links from a collection of html pages.

 ## Installation